-What does responsible parenthood, Love, Mercy, and Life have to to with Natural Family Planning?
+What does Responsible Parenthood, Love, Mercy, and Life have to do with Natural Family Planning?

 Married love is "caught up into divine love" which enriches the couple's relationship with grace (GS, no. 48).
 Marriage is for the good of husband and wife, the creation of new people, and the forming of the family.
 It therefore is good for society.
 Marriage bestows a unique dignity on husband and wife that contributes to their mutual salvation (see Gaudium et spes [GS], no. 48).
 Marriage is a vocation, a real calling from God to form a communion of persons, the one-flesh union spoken of in Genesis and reaffirmed by Jesus (see Gen 2:24; see also Matt 19:6).
 In fact, the Church teaches that when they marry, husband and wife receive a "kind of consecration in the duties and dignity of their state" (GS, no. 48).
 In other words, God prepares spouses to faithfully live their sacred union and become parents who will love and nurture their children.

 What does NFP have to do with married love?

 The methods of NFP are a support for married love.
 They are good tools for married couples to help them live in harmony with God's divine plan for human sexuality, marriage, conjugal love, and responsible parenthood.
 Let's take a closer look at responsible parenthood.

 "Responsible parenthood" does not exclusively mean "avoiding pregnancy."
 Avoiding pregnancy, in the proper context, can be part of responsible parenthood.
 In itself, however, avoiding pregnancy in marriage can also be a sign of irresponsibility since it may lack generosity.
 In light of Catholic faith, responsible parenthood has a much wider meaning than avoiding or planning pregnancy.
 It relates to how God created men, women, human sexuality, and marriage.